project.json and UWP

 I want to take advantage of Windows 10 specific APIs

-In this case you need to add the uap10.0 TxM to your package.
-Create a new directory in your package and add the assembly that has been compiled to work with Windows 10 to that directory.
+uap10.0 target framework moniker (TFM or TxM) to your package.
+Create a new folder in your package and add the assembly that has been compiled to work with Windows 10 to that folder.

 I don’t need Windows 10 specific APIs, but want new .NET features or don’t have netcore45 already

 dotnet TxM to your package.
 Unlike other TxMs,

 dotnet doesn't imply a surface area or platform.
 It is stating that your package works on any platform that your dependencies work on.
 When building a package with the

 dotnet TxM, you are likely to have many more TxM-specific dependencies in your